Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/simulation_components/system/services/terminal.rst

 Terminal acts as the interface between the user/component and both the Session and Requests Managers, facilitating the passing of requests to both.

+A more detailed example of how to use the Terminal class can be found in the Terminal-Processing jupyter notebook.

 Python
 """"""